 Falls woman sought after abandoned animals rescued

 Jun.
-16—Falls police are looking for the whereabouts of a city woman following the discovery of a dog and numerous cats and kittens living in deplorable conditions on 19th Street.
+18—Falls police are looking for the whereabouts of a city woman following the discovery of a dog and numerous cats and kittens living in deplorable conditions on 19th Street.

 Falls Police and Niagara County SPCA animal cruelty investigators responded Friday to the building the woman reportedly used as storage, investigators located a pit bull locked inside a dog crate sitting in his own feces and urine, with no food or water.
 A few cats were in need of medical attention, with at least one having an open wound behind its ear.